In 1979, at the suggestion of the King of Spain,

 Since 1993 BBVA has backed this program, which embodies the group's vision to work for a better future for people, as part of its Corporate Responsibility policy.

 Ruta BBVA is a journey that combines values-based education, cultural exchange and adventure.
-Thanks to this initiative, throughout its 28 editions over 9,000 young people from all over the world have had the opportunity to travel and learn more about the human, geographical, social and historical dimensions of other cultures.
+Thanks to this initiative, throughout its 30 editions more than 9,000 young people from all over the world have had the opportunity to travel and learn more about the human, geographical, social and historical dimensions of other cultures.

 Above all through, Ruta BBVA is an experience